superhero/config/README.md

 - **Deep Assignment and Cloning**: Ensure data integrity with deep cloning and assignment when extending the configurations.
 - **Immutable Configurations**: Freeze configurations to prevent unintended modifications.
 - **Flexible Path Resolution**: Resolve paths dynamically with branch-specific support.
-- **Dot and Slash Notation**: Retrieve nested configuration values using query notations.
+- **Traverse using Slash Notation**: Retrieve nested configuration values using query notations.

 ## Installation